blair-cannon/weather-app/README.md

 ## Description

-o	Use of Axios to fetch weather data from an API o	Stores data in local storage for minimization of API requests o	Dynamic changes to CSS o	Handles successful and unsuccessful attempts
+o	Use of Axios to fetch weather data from an API <br />
+o	Stores data in local storage for minimization of API requests <br />
+o	Dynamic changes to CSS <br />
+o	Handles successful and unsuccessful attempts <br />

 ## Tech Stack